Ivy climbing a host tree before and after receiving a "lifesaver"

 Works with property owners interested in habitat restoration, they also provide discounts at local nurseries for participants in their programs.

-- The mission of the WRC is to inspire and support watershed stewardship at the neighborhood level in SW Portland.
-You can also contact Jen Seamans at firstname.lastname@example.org
+The mission of the Watershed Resource Center (WRC) is to inspire and support watershed stewardship at the neighborhood level in SW and NW Portland.
+Contact the WRC to learn more about projects and services at firstname.lastname@example.org

 Are you passionate about the English ivy problem and want to do something about it, but can't find the time to help with efforts towards ivy's eradication?
 Please help us by donating your hard-earned money to fund our hard-working Summer Youth Crews.
 They do the most hardcore and gritty ivy removal and are indispensable.
 Please contact us!